Holidays in Delhi in 2026

 • Mahatma Gandhi Jayanti

-Observed on 2nd October, Gandhi Jayanti honours the birth of Mahatma Gandhi, the Father of the Nation.
-The day is marked by prayer services, tributes, and cleanliness drives, reflecting Gandhi's principles of peace and non-violence.
-It is a gazetted holiday in India.
+Observed on 2 October, Gandhi Jayanti honours the birth of Mahatma Gandhi.
+The day is marked by prayer meetings, tributes, and cleanliness drives, and is a gazetted holiday across India.

 • Christmas Day